Fascinating Facts From October 1940

 The barber and Schultz escape from the concentration camp and make for the border of Osterlich, where the barber is mistaken for the Phooey.
 Adenoid Hynkel ends up in the concentration camp as a prisoner.
 Chaplin’s final speech to the Tomanian troops while he masquerades as Hynkel, is a paean to humanity, the goodwill of mankind, and hope.

-Note: The experiments with poison gas and mass murder of mentally or physically disabled that had begun in Germany in 1939 under Adolph Hitler’s regime, was not common knowledge until the war ended in 1945, although rumours had been rife for some time by then.
-Chaplin said that he could never have made The Great Dictator, if he had known about the true nature of the concentration camps in 1940.
+Note: The experiments with poison gas and mass murder of mentally or physically disabled that had begun in Germany in 1939 under Adolph Hitler’s regime, were not common knowledge until the war ended in 1945, although rumours had been rife for some time by then.
+Chaplin later said that he could never have made The Great Dictator, if he had known about the true nature of the concentration camps in 1940.

 Other actors in The Great Dictator include Chester Conklin and Maurice Moscovich as residents of the ghetto, Henry Daniell and Billy Gilbert as Garbitsch and Herring (parodies of Joseph Goebbels and Hermann Göring).
 Carter DeHaven plays Bacterian ambassador Spook, and also served as an uncredited associate producer on the film.